About the 2019 edition of the course

 The next course will start in October 2019 (period II).

 These are general information pages about the course.
-The active course pages of the 2019 course will be hosted on the WETO-server (note: the pages will become available once the course begins).
+The active course pages of the 2019 course are hosted on the WETO-server.
 You may login to WETO using your basic university account.

 General course information

 TIETA17 Introduction to Big Data Processing is a 5 ECTS course that aims to provide the participating students with:

 - A high-level general introduction to the concepts of “Big Data” and “data analysis”.

 - Practical experience with some commonly used tools and techniques for (big) data processing.